istarp/exampleM/README.md

 * Better Logging
 * Some tests would be nice :)
 * Add some throttling when user searches
-* Network module should be abstracted so ktor is not leaked to higher level modules
 * Introduce entity model for character as now network model is stored in db